 It is my belief, however, that this rule is not absolute.
 More advanced shooters familiar with the fundamentals of marksmanship have a bit more freedom to find a position that is more comfortable and still yields a consistent head position.
 In my view, it is more important that the shooter’s neck is relatively relaxed and free of tension.
 This belief is shared by many a top level competitive shooter and instructor who will readily mention the role of fatigue in decreasing accuracy over a shooting session.
 But this “put it where it’s comfortable” idea only works as long as the head is in the same position relative to the sights every time.

-When I first started shooting ARs with a TR-24, my natural head position was a good half to full inch behind NTCH.
+When I first started shooting ARs with a TR-24, my natural head position was a good half inch to full inch behind NTCH.
 This never caused me any problems, and I competed well with it.
 If this works for you, then run with it.
 However, as I started shooting more and more with a shooting sling, I found that the rifle was naturally tucking into my shoulder further, practically forcing me to shoot NTCH.
 I’ve done it that way for the better part of a year now, and find it to be quite comfortable.
 I recently experimented with backing off from NTCH shooting and using a more rearward position (about a half inch), adjusting my optic mounts accordingly.
-I quickly found that the sling tension still pushed me into a NTCH position, causing my eye to get too close to the ocular and creating problems with scope shadow and other undesirable effects.
+I quickly found that the sling tension still pushed me into a NTCH position, causing my eye to get too close to the ocular and creating problems with scope shadow.
 I was constantly trying to uncomfortably scoot my head backwards, which violates the rule of comfort.

 Today, even when shooting without a sling, I find that my head just naturally falls to a NTCH position when bringing the rifle up.
 As far as optics mounting goes, I ascribe to the practice of mounting the scope in the best position for shooting prone with a sling (where accuracy is the most attainable).
 All other positions are compromises.
 I find that mounting my SpecterOS in this manner gives me the best sight picture in prone and sitting, with good picture in kneeling/squatting, and an acceptable picture in standing.
 This reflects how I generally use my rifle, especially with a magnified optic.